mabellan/a-simple-blog/README.md

 + SOLID
 + CQRS pattern (Command Bus Pattern and Query Bus Pattern)
 + A database Dockerized.

+## Github actions
+I've created an action that runs the tests in every Pull Request to verify the code.

 ## TODO:
 + Add more actions.